Purpose

 3. Scope of Change

-These topics define where edits apply once published:
+These topics define where edits apply once published:- Global shell-wide changes

 - Module-wide default changes